Chiemeka Ezie · Our fearless former lab manager is now a medical student at NYU

 Bill is interested in affective dynamics, and how individual differences in the features of our emotional lives predict risk and resilience in psychopathology.
 A goal of Bill's research is to use computational modeling to uncover the factors that compel our emotional lives, and to identify the sources of aberrant affective experiences in clinical populations.
 As a member of the MANATEE Lab, Bill is involved in the preprocessing and analysis of neuroimaging data, and Ecological Momentary Analysis (EMA) programming and data analysis.
-In his spare time, Bill practices the trumpet and plays jazz around Miami.
+In his spare time, Bill practices the trumpet and plays jazz music.

 Andrew earned a B.A. degree from Emory University double majoring in Psychology and Human Health.
 Andrew is interested in better understanding how environmental aspects of an individual’s life effect emotional volatility, stress perception, and mental distress.
 He hopes to find more translational applications for psychometrics such as Ecological Momentary Analysis (EMA) data in the assessment of psychopathology.
 Andrew’s role in the lab currently entails subject screenings, data collection, and analysis as well as the creation of procedural protocols.
 In the future, he intends to pursue a Ph.D. in clinical psychology.